New York Small Claims Court: An Overview

 How long does the defendant have to answer the small claims court complaint?

-In New York, the defendant may file a written answer within five days or receiving the plaintiff's claim, but only if a counterclaim ($5,000 max) is being filed.
+In New York, the defendant must file a written answer within five days or receiving the plaintiff's claim, but only if a counterclaim ($5,000 max) is being filed.
 Otherwise, an answer is not required.

 Are attorneys allowed in small claims court in New York?